CS 416 Exam 3

 (c) Resolve the path that a packet must take to reach a given IP address.

-5. The network device driver is responsible for which layer of the OSI stack?
+(d) Convert an IP address to the corresponding ethernet address. - The network device driver is responsible for which layer of the OSI stack?

 (a) Data link.